Langoly is supported by our readers. We review products independently, but we may earn affiliate commissions if you buy through links on this page.

 Learn Korean with K-Dramas on Viki.

-Each app has its own strengths, too.
+Each app has its own strengths.
 If you’re having trouble with speaking and pronunciation, you can use an app like Pimsleur or italki to focus on these skills.
 If you need help with grammar, try Talk To Me In Korean.
-To learn a lot of new words and phrases, apps like Drops have you covered!
+To learn a lot of new words and phrases, an app like Drops has you covered.

 The apps featured here are all high quality and will let you jump into learning the beautiful Korean language.
 We hope this article has been useful in helping you figure out how to start learning Korean today!

 It’s possible to become conversational in Korean within one year, as long as you study consistently.
 The time it will take to learn Korean depends on how much time and effort you can devote to it though, as well as your attitude, your native language, and your teacher – if you choose to work with one.
 A good teacher will focus on your unique learning needs and provide the right guidance so you can learn as quickly as possible.